Our Story

-Working as partners, the two companies become renowned for their coin-operated pianos capable of automatically playing up to eight selectable songs.
-Acting as both manufacturer and operator, the two create a profitable route of these devices across multiple U.S. states.
+Founded in Grand Rapids, Michigan, National Automatic Music and National Piano Manufacturing began their journey in 1909 as partners in innovation.
+Together, the two companies became renowned for their coin-operated pianos capable of automatically playing up to eight selectable songs.
+Acting as both manufacturers and operators, they built a profitable route of these devices across multiple U.S. states, laying the groundwork for a legacy in automated entertainment.

 With the emergence of the 78rpm record, the two companies decide to merge into one, pivot away from piano music, and focus on record-playing jukeboxes, at the time referred to as phonographs.